Ice hockey in Utah: History

 After a year without a team, Salt Lake City welcomed its second franchise when the Utah Grizzlies arrived from Denver.
 The team had already won a league championship before their arrival but recommended itself the old Eagles fans by capturing the title in 1996.
 While the Grizzlies remained one of the better teams in the IHL for the remainder of the decade, they were unable to get any further successes in the playoffs.
 Despite the lack of postseason performance, attendance figured remained high with the team routinely seeing crowds above 7,000.
 After the IHL folded in 2001, the Grizzlies were absorbed by the American Hockey League (AHL), previously the IHL's chief rival.
 The team saw even less on-ice success in the early 21st century and by the middle of the first decade their fans were beginning to disappear.
-In 2005 the team saw its average crow size drop below 5,000 for the first time and then suspended operations after the season.
+In 2005 the team saw its average crowd size drop below 5,000 for the first time and then suspended operations after the season.

 Not willing to miss out on a ready market, a local group purchased the right to the Grizzlies name as well as a mothballed ECHL franchise and made sure that the E Center had ice hockey available for the 2005–06 season.
 Though they started slow, the second franchise played very consistently over the years, making the postseason for eleven consecutive years.
 While the team was unable to win a title in that time, the fanbase rewarded the team by seeing its attendance numbers rise from 3,800 in 2006 to over 5,600 in 2018.

 During the residency of the second Grizzlies franchise, junior hockey arrived in Utah when the Ogden Mustangs relocated from California.
 While it was not the first junior team to call the state home, it was the first to last more than one season.
 The Mustangs swiftly became one of the best teams in the Western States Hockey League (WSHL), finishing either second or first in their division for seven consecutive years.
 In 2019 and 2020, Ogden won the league regular season title, capping off back-to-back runs to the league championship game.
 After the WSHL went dormant during the COVID-19 pandemic, the Mustangs left to join the United States Premier Hockey League (USPHL) and have continued their strong play.